AzmayenMurshid/macc/README.md

 - Always warm up properly before training
 - Start with Basic mode to understand the system
 - Listen to your body and train within your limits
+- Follow Sensai's safety guidelines
 - Consult with a qualified instructor for proper technique guidance

 ## Future Enhancements

-- Advanced difficulty level
+- Enhanced AI coaching capabilities
 - Custom combination creator
 - Video demonstrations
 - Training progress tracking
 - Community features
 - Mobile app version
+- Integration with fitness tracking devices

 ## Support

 For questions, suggestions, or issues, please:
 - Create an issue in the GitHub repository
 - Contact us at [support-email]
+- Chat with Sensai for immediate assistance
 - Join our community Discord server

 ## License

-MACC is released under the MIT License.
+Sensai.AI is released under the MIT License.
 See the LICENSE file for more details.